AdobeDocs/developers-animatesdk-docs/SymbolInstance_object/symbolInstan22.md

 #### Description

 Property; a string that, for graphic symbols, sets the same property as the Loop pop-up menu in the Property inspector.
 For other types of symbols, this property is undefined.
-Acceptable values are "loop", "play once", and "single frame" to set the graphic’s animation accordingly.
+Acceptable values are "loop", "play once", and "single frame" to set the graphicâ€™s animation accordingly.

 #### Example